cceckman/startup-showdown/writeup/1-hello-bench.md

 -   One run will simulate a frequently / recently-used program: just run the program repeatedly.

 -   Another run will simulate an infrequently / not-recently-used program:
     [clear the page cache][page-cache] between runs.

-Then, it's "just" some processing and formatting to get data!
+Then it's "just" some processing and

 [page-cache]: <!-- TODO explain -->

 ### Subjects

-I've written this up for 8 cases, so far:
+I've written up 8 "hello" programs:

 1. Shell script
     1.  `#!/usr/bin/dash`, the [Debian Alquist Shell](https://wiki.archlinux.org/title/Dash), designed to be a minimal POSIX-compliant shell